Car Accident Claims

 Why won’t I receive 100% compensation?
 In the past, you may have seen adverts on television and online about keeping 100% compensation.
 This was possible as solicitors were able to recover their costs from the losing side, i.e. the insurance company of the driver at fault for the collision.
 Unfortunately, the law was changed in April 2013 meaning that the solicitor’s fee for winning your case, known as a success fee, now has to be paid out of the compensation you are awarded.
 The maximum percentage allowed is 25%, but your injury lawyer will ensure this is kept as low as possible to maximise the amount you receive.

 What are the most common injuries caused by car accidents?

 One of the most common injuries sustained, and one that has received a lot of negative press in recent years is whiplash.
 The reason why whiplash injuries are so common in car accidents is that an impact, especially at speed, will almost always cause a rapid forward and backwards movement to the neck.
-This sudden movement can cause the ligaments and tendons within the neck to stretch and tear, resulting in the injury we refer to as whiplash.
+This sudden movement can cause the ligaments and tendons within the neck to stretch and tear, resulting in the neck injury we refer to as whiplash.

 But of course, whiplash is just one of many different injury types that are suffered by drivers and passengers involved in car accidents.
-Other injuries sustained can range from cuts, bruises and concussion through to broken bones and serious head injuries.
+Other injuries sustained can range from cuts, bruises and concussions, through to broken bones and serious head injuries.

 Can I claim for a car accident caused by an uninsured or hit and run driver?